-Before starting at Drugwatch, she worked for The Tampa Tribune for 13 years, covering courts and legal issues until the newspaper closed in 2016.
-While at the Tribune, Elaine wrote about the end of litigation brought by the family of a boy who killed himself by slamming a stolen plane into a skyscraper in Tampa just four months after the Sept.
+Prior to that, Elaine worked for The Tampa Tribune for 13 years, covering courts and legal issues until the newspaper closed in 2016.
+While at the Tribune, Elaine wrote about everything from tax law to terrorism.
+One of her stories was about the end of litigation brought by the family of a boy who killed himself by slamming a stolen plane into a skyscraper in Tampa just four months after the Sept.
 11 attacks.
 The family had sued Hoffmann-La Roche, the maker of the drug Accutane, which they blamed for their son’s actions.
 But they dropped the lawsuit because they felt physically and emotionally unable to continue with the hard-fought litigation that had been filed in 2002 and was dropped after five years.
 During depositions, the parents’ own psychological histories were questioned and probed.
 Their lawyer cited the “personal attacks” against the couple when the suit was withdrawn.

 When Elaine was at the Asbury Park Press, her mother underwent a heart transplant.
 Elaine wrote about a prominent New Jersey resident who was in the same hospital unit as her mother, also awaiting a heart transplant, and about the group of patients who formed a community as they all waited together for months on end for someone else to die so they may survive.
 Elaine’s mother ultimately did receive a heart transplant and lived almost ten years after the surgery.